 From Ginkakuji you can access the start of the Philosopher’s Path, a pedestrian path that follows a canal lined by hundreds of cherry trees.
 In April, this is one of the best places in Kyoto to see cherry blossoms.
 Near the end of the Philosopher’s Path are Eikando Temple (one of the most beautiful places for autumn foliage in the fall) and Nanzen-ji Temple (a zen temple with a beautiful rock garden).
 The Philosopher’s Path is about 2 km long and takes about 30 minutes but you can spend more time visiting other temples and shrines along the way.

-In the afternoon, head to the ancient geisha district of Gion.
+In the late afternoon or evening, head to the ancient geisha district of Gion.
 Gion is known for its traditional wooden houses and is filled with restaurants, shops and tea houses.
 Kyoto Free Walking Tour has free morning and early afternoon walking tours of Gion and Higashiyama districts.

 Gion is also the best place in Kyoto to spot geishas and their apprentices (called maiko) and you will see many tourists waiting around to photograph them.
 We spotted several geishas on or near Hanami-koji street.
 The best time to spots geishas is around dusk (5-6pm) when geisha are on their way to their appointments at tea houses.
 Real geishas are pretty elusive and avoid tourists – you might spot them entering a taxi or one of the buildings.
 If you see geishas posing with tourists or stopping for photos they are not real geishas, they are tourists dressed up as geishas.